 - Cohabiting partners disputes

-- Inheritance disputes under under the Inheritance (Provision for Family and Dependants) Act 1975
+- Inheritance disputes under the Inheritance (Provision for Family and Dependants) Act 1975

-- International issues including child abduction, forum shopping
+- International issues including forum shopping and offshore trusts

 - Pre-nuptial agreement disputes